maniacs-oss/snackis/snabel.md

 ```

 ### Jumps
-Snabel's control structures are based on the idea of jumping to offsets within the instruction stream, direct support for declaring and jumping to labels is provided through reader macros '@' and '!'.
+Snabel's control structures are based on the idea of jumping to offsets within the instruction stream.
+Beginning any name with ```@``` will create a label with the specified name at that point, while ending any name with ```!``` will jump to the specified label from that point.

 ```
 > 1 2 3 +
 5
 I64

 > 1 2 skip!
-3 @skip +
+42 @skip +
 3
 I64
 ```